AcadIMAT

 Is Medicine in Italy the Right Choice?

-This is a very subjective question, however we believe that Italy offers world class universities at unbeatable prices.
+This is a very subjective question, however, we believe that Italy offers world class universities at unbeatable prices.
 While the academics are a lot more theoretically focused, the preparation is excellent, and the country has so much to offer in terms of food & culture.

 Do You Need to Know Italian?

-The Weather
+The Weather in Rome

 Rome has mild winters that are mostly grey and rainy; the temperatures rarely go below 5° C and quite frequently has bright sunny days despite the winter.
-Autumn and fall are beautiful with bright, clear skies and warm temperatures.
+Autumn and spring are beautiful with bright, clear skies and warm temperatures.
 Summers in Rome are unbearable.
 It is hot, humid and muggy; you will stick to things and sweat from places you didn’t know were possible.

 Different Activities for Students

-Getting around Rome
+Getting Around Rome

 The Different Neighbourhoods in Rome for University Accommodation